lit/lit/packages/tests/README.md

 #### Run tests in multiple browers

-This package can run tests in groups of browsers.
+This package can deploy tests for groups of browsers.

-To run tests in multiple browsers, change the `BROWSERS` variable in `run-sauce-tests.sh` to:
+To run tests in multiple browsers, change the `BROWSERS` variable in `run-sauce-tests.sh` to `sauce` or `sauce-ie11`

-- sauce (chromium, fireforx, safari)
-- sauce-ie11

 For example, replace `<browser-type>` with `sauce` to run tests firefox, chromium, and safari: